jaipandya/SublimeTutor/tutorial/chapter_2_5.md

 =================

-Shortcuts for `undo` and `redo` commands are `Ctrl + Z` and `Ctrl + Y` which is a standard on Mac.
+Shortcuts for `undo` and `redo` commands are `Ctrl + Z` and `Ctrl + Y` which is a standard on Win/Linux.
 But here, we are talking about 'soft' undo and redo actions.

 Sublime has ability to track your cursor position in the history.
 So, when you move your cursor from one position to another, or select something, Sublime can